OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/cusum.md

 ---
 title: cusum
-description: Learn about the Cumulative Sum Algorithm (CUSUM) used to detect abrupt changes in data.
+description: "Learn about the Cumulative Sum Algorithm (CUSUM) used to detect abrupt" changes in data.
 Understand its usage, parameters, and visualize how it works.
 keywords:
 - cusum